 Andrea is a New York-based writer born in Boston, MA.
-Plays include HUMAN FRUIT BOWL (La Chartreuse, Avignon, France; Hong Kong MicroFest; 3 Bridges New Zealand tour; terraNOVA Collective & Baruch Performing Arts Center, NYC; Philadelphia Fringe; Prague Fringe, Kreativni Cena Award; FringeNYC Encore Series & Overall Excellence Award), COMPLETE (Wilder Theatrics, LA; Bay Area Playwrights Festival, San Francisco; Capital Stage/Playwrights Revolution, Sacramento; FringeNYC Encore Series), KISSING, and COUCH.
+Her plays include HUMAN FRUIT BOWL (La Chartreuse, Avignon, France; Hong Kong MicroFest; 3 Bridges New Zealand tour; terraNOVA Collective & Baruch Performing Arts Center, NYC; Philadelphia Fringe; Prague Fringe, Kreativni Cena Award; FringeNYC Encore Series & Overall Excellence Award), COMPLETE (Wilder Theatrics, LA; Bay Area Playwrights Festival, San Francisco; Capital Stage/Playwrights Revolution, Sacramento; FringeNYC Encore Series), LYONS DEN and COUCH.
 Andrea has been commissioned by WP Theater where she’s also an alumna of the 2010-2012 Lab.
 She was a 2014 Lower Manhattan Cultural Council resident, is a recipient of the Tournesol Residency and a TBA CASH Grant, and has been a Princess Grace Award finalist.
+Andrea was most recently in residence at Nancy Manocherian's the cell theatre developing her new play ETYMOLOGY.
+Andrea co-wrote and produced the short film ONCE UPON A BOOKSHOP.

 Reviews of Complete